Oracle: I’d ask you to sit down, but you’re not going to anyway. And don’t worry about the vase.

 Origami Vase Instructions

-I’ve made a video tutorial showing how to make this origami vase.
-Grab some paper and check out the origami vase video below, or click the link for my YouTube channel.
+I’ve made a video tutorial showing how to make this origami vase step by step.
+Grab some paper and check out the origami vase video below, or click the link here for my YouTube channel.

 I’d love to hear your views on this origami vase.
-If you are looking for other origami models to fold for Valentine’s Day, you might want to try Home is Where the Heart Is or the Origami Valentine.
+If you are looking for other origami models to fold for Valentine’s Day, you might want to try Home is Where the Heart Is, an easy traditional origami heart, or the Origami Valentine.
 Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!